xonoxitron/polipo/README.md

 # Disclaimer
 This software comes without any kind of warranties.

-I will not liable for any damages related to the use or the misuse of this software.
+I will not be liable for any damages related to the use or the misuse of this software.

 You are the sole responsible.